wwi17seb/dhbw-project-backend/README.md

 ## general information

-If you want to know how to use the routes you can simply look at the postman collection or the [api docs](/docs/README.md).
+If you want to know how to use the routes and speak german, take a look at the postman collection or the [api docs](docs/README.md).
+If you want to know more about our database design and speak german, take a look at our [database documentation](docs/database/README.md)

 ## current status